 If you fail to meet the above listed standards, you would need a moral waiver in order to join the military.

 If you need a waiver, that means you are ineligible to join the military.
 The waiver is the process of you asking the service to make an exception in your particular case.
 The recruiter is the first step.
 Only a military recruiter can initiate a moral waiver request.
 Keep in mind this is the recruiter's decision, not yours.
 There is no right to have a moral waiver processed.
 If the recruiter doesn't think there is a good chance of approval, he/she doesn't have to waste time by submitting one on your behalf.
+Finding a recruiter willing to work with you is typically the issue.
+Most people give up after the first NO response from a recruiter, but there have been many successful waivers passed because a recruiter was willing to work with a candidate who was mature, respectful, and persistent with a never give up attitude.
+These characteristics can go a long way to getting a recruiter to work on your behalf up the chain of command.

 One primary consideration is the current recruiting needs of the service branch.
 If they are doing well meeting their recruiting numbers, the chances of waiver consideration/approval go down.
 If the service is struggling to meet their recruiting needs, the chances of waiver consideration/approval goes up.

 The Army has the reputation of approving the most moral waivers.
 The Air Force and Coast Guard approve the fewest.
 The Navy and Marine Corps fall somewhere in between.
 However, that's not always the case.
 There have been times, during extremely good recruiting periods, where the Army won't consider any applicant who needs a moral waiver, at all.
+During times of downsizing of the military, not being at war, and when the civilian economy slow, the need of fewer recruits meets receiving more applications - this is the formula for fewer waivers getting approved.
+However, the opposite situation will improve the chances of waiver approval.

 Another important factor is how attractive of an applicant you are to the service.
 Generally, those with high ASVAB AFQT scores and/or a high school diploma/college credits have a higher chance of favorable waiver consideration than a candidate who scores low on the ASVAB, and/or has a GED.